top of page

 Solution #4.png

-• Users saw these settings as global controls, so I merged them under “Report Style” to match their mental model and avoid hierarchy fragmentation.
+1. Users saw sheet-related settings as global controls, so I merged them under “Report Style” to match their mental model and avoid hierarchy fragmentation.
 Creating a separate “Sheet Style” would have been redundant and increased cognitive load.

-• To balance scalability with precision, I introduced sheet-level overrides, enabling users to localize changes without affecting the entire report—reducing errors and improving styling accuracy.
+2. To balance scalability with precision, I introduced sheet-level overrides, enabling users to localize changes without affecting the entire report, reducing errors and improving styling accuracy.

 Solution #5.png